Michigan Territory: Organization

 In 1818, a general assembly referendum was held to determine whether a majority of the territory's freeholders favored the creation of a general legislative assembly to replace the system of governors and judges in effect at the time, as provided for by the Northwest Ordinance.
-The election was called by Territorial Governor Lewis Cass, and results showed a majority opposed changing the system of government.
+The election was called by Cass, and results showed a majority opposed changing the system of government.

-In 1824, the Michigan Territory graduated to the second grade of territorial status, and the government's power was transferred from the Governor and a handful of judges to the people.
-The people elected 18 to the Legislative Council, of which nine were approved by the President, and it first sat in council on June 7, 1824.
-This council was expanded from nine members to 13 in 1825, with the 13 being chosen by the President from a field of 26.
+In 1824, the Michigan Territory graduated to the second grade of territorial status, and the government's power was transferred from the governor and a handful of judges to the people.
+The people elected 18 to the Legislative Council, of which nine were approved by President James Monroe, and it first sat in council on June 7, 1824.
+This council was expanded to 13 member in 1825, with the 13 being chosen by Monroe.
 The Erie Canal opened in 1825, allowing settlers from New England and New York to reach Michigan by water through Albany and Buffalo.

 Between 1833 and 1836, all the remnants of the old Northwest Territory were part of the Michigan Territory along with portions of the Louisiana Purchase.
 Disputed territory in red.

-In 1834, all of the lands acquired in the Louisiana Purchase that were as yet unallocated and lay east of the Missouri River (generally, the Dakotas, Iowa and the western half of Minnesota) were attached to the Michigan Territory, an area that was officially characterized as "north of Missouri and east of the Missouri and White Earth Rivers."
+In 1834, all the lands acquired in the Louisiana Purchase that were as yet unallocated and lay east of the Missouri River (generally, the Dakotas, Iowa and the western half of Minnesota) were attached to the Michigan Territory, an area that was officially characterized as "north of Missouri and east of the Missouri and White Earth Rivers."
 At this point, Michigan Territory included what is now the states of Michigan, Wisconsin, Iowa, Minnesota and a large portion of the Dakotas.